Dean Tong

 Dean Tong is an American author, public speaker, consultant, and trial expert in the field of false child abuse allegations.
-He has consulted for the media on high-profile cases such as that of Elian Gonzalez, JonBenét Ramsey, and Michael Jackson.
-He is the author of three books inspired by his personal experience with being falsely accused of child abuse in 1985.
-In addition to testifying as an expert witness, he has appeared on numerous radio talk shows and television speaking on the topic of false abuse accusations.
-He has also been quoted by numerous publications on the topic including by the Chicago Defender, The Virginian-Pilot, The Boston Globe, and The Denver Post.
+He has consulted for the media on cases such as that of Elian Gonzalez.
+He is the author of three books inspired by his personal experience with being accused of child abuse in 1985.
+In addition to testifying as an expert witness, he has appeared on radio talk shows and television speaking on the topic of false abuse accusations.
+He has also been quoted by publications on the topic including by the Chicago Defender, The Virginian-Pilot, The Boston Globe, and The Denver Post.

 Early life and education

-Tong graduated from Hull High School and later obtained a Bachelor of Science degree in Biology and Pre-Medicine from Northeastern University in 1979.
-He went on to study at the University of Portsmouth and Leeds in the United Kingdom where he obtained a Master's degree in Psychology and the Law in Child Forensic Studies in 2006.
+Tong graduated from Hull High School.
+He obtained a Bachelor of Science degree in Biology and Pre-Medicine from Northeastern University in 1979.

-His Master Thesis at the University of Portsmouth entitled "Penile Plethysmograph, Abel Assessment for Sexual Interest, and MSI-II: Are They Speaking the Same Language" was later published in the May/June 2007 issue of The American Journal of Family Therapy.
-He originally worked as a laboratory medical technologist prior to becoming an author and consultant.
+He went on to study at the University of Portsmouth and Leeds in the United Kingdom where he obtained a master's degree in Psychology and the Law in Child Forensic Studies in 2006.
+His master thesis at the University of Portsmouth entitled "Penile Plethysmograph, Abel Assessment for Sexual Interest, and MSI-II: Are They Speaking the Same Language" was published in the May/June 2007 issue of the American Journal of Family Therapy.

-False allegations of abuse
+He originally worked as a laboratory medical technologist.

+Criminal sexual abuse allegations; dropped for lack of evidence

-In 1985, Tong was accused by his then wife of sexually abusing his 3-year-old daughter.
+In 1985, Tong was accused by his then-wife of sexually abusing his 3-year-old daughter.
+His daughter herself accused him of sexually abusing her.
 He was in a custody battle with his estranged wife at the time.
-While at work, Tong received a call from his attorney advising him of the allegations.
-He was subsequently arrested and charged with capital sexual battery and under court order not to see his children.
-Tong spent two weeks in jail and the charges were dropped against him 14 months later for lack of evidence.
-After the criminal proceedings, Tong faced ten years of legal battles including two lawsuits and spending in excess of $100,000 to clear his name.
+He was subsequently arrested, charged with capital sexual battery, and placed under court order not to see his children.
+Tong spent two weeks in jail.
+The criminal charges were dropped against him 14 months later for lack of evidence.
+Tong then faced ten years of legal battles including two lawsuits and spent $120,000 on eight lawyers and seven psychiatrists to clear his name, while his children live with their mother.

-Professional career
+Domestic violence and witness tampering charges

+In January 2008, Tong was arrested and charged with domestic violence and tampering with a witness to avoid prosecution.
+The sheriffs deputies' arrest affidavit stated that Tong had grabbed his then-wife's arm, and slammed her foot in a bedroom door during an argument, leading to her suffering bruises on her arm and leg.
+It was alleged that when she then tried to call 911, he took her phone from her and told her he would "ruin her" if she called police.
+He was released from the Hillsborough County Jail on $1,000 bail.